 Feathered Friends Of The Everglades

 There are over 300 different species of birds in Flordia’s Everglades.
 Many of these birds reside in the Everglades year-round, like the White and Glossy Ibis, or the Roseate Spoonbill.
 Alternatively, there are some birds that only live in the Everglades during the winter, and the kinds of birds that migrate here change year by year.
 There are many iconic and unique birds in the Everglades, like the Snail Kite or the Bald Eagle.
-Bird watchers that want to see everything that the Everglades have to offer will have a busy day ahead of them!
+Bird watchers that want to see everything that the Everglades has to offer will have a busy day ahead of them!

 Come See The Incredible Florida Animals Of The Everglades